vit-lebediev/dwr-wp-plugin/README.md

 # Donate With Robokassa (DWR) Wordpress Plugin
-Donate With Robokassa WordPress plugin helps you accept donations on your WP website with [Robokassa](http://robokassa.ru "Title")!
+Donate With Robokassa WordPress plugin helps you accept donations on your WP website with [Robokassa](http://robokassa.ru "Robokassa Website")!

+Robokassa is a payment aggregator, which helps you accept payment via a wide variety of methods, including WebMoney, Yandex.Money, Money@Mail.ru, with different Mobile Operators (Megafon, MTC), via terminals, and others!

 With this plugin, you will be able to add a robokassa widget with a field for arbitrary amount of donation, like this one: